matthiaslang/jackychess/readme.md

 A simple UCI chess engine written in Java named after my dog "Jacky"!

 The engine is written from scratch as an educational project to learn chess programming.
-It started as a simple proof of concept experiment within a weekend, but is now derived to a rather stable playing UCI engine.
+It started as a simple proof of concept experiment within a weekend, but is now derived to a stable playing UCI engine.

 I got a lot of inspiration from other resources in the web, mainly the great https://www.chessprogramming.org/ wiki and several open source engines, just to name a few of them: cpw, stockfish, fruit, chess22k.